-And, of course, machine learning - and this is just a short list of Python uses.
-In March of 2021, the Python Package Index (PyPI) listed more than 290,000 software packages to address a variety of functional needs.
+And, of course, there is Python machine learning too.
+This is just a shortlist of Python’s uses.
+In 2021, the Python Package Index (PyPl) listed over 290,000 packages to address a variety of functions.

-Doesn't that make you wonder how Python and data science can work together?
+Are you wondering how Python and data science can work together?

-To understand how that's possible, you have to know that Python is modular.
-It contains hundreds of thousands of already-scripted modules designed to work as extensions of its minimal core language and in tandem with more complex programming languages.
+To understand that, it’s helpful to remember that Python is modular.
+Containing hundreds of thousands of pre-scripted modules that are designed to work as extensions to its core language and also in parallel to more multifarious programming languages.

-Python's libraries - TensorFlow, Scikit-learn and Pytorch among them give programmers a choice of tools to develop their artificial intelligence and machine learning projects.
+Python's libraries – Pytorch, Scikit-learn, TensorFlow, all offer programmers a choice of tools to develop artificial intelligence and machine learning ventures.

-Whereas many languages are laden with syntax, Python is clean and functional.
-For instance, if you wanted to write a program that would perform a series of tasks or deliver a certain outcome in a different programming language, you would have to type out the entire code or borrow from a code library and adapt it to fit your needs.
+For instance, if you want to write a programme that could perform a series of tasks or deliver a certain outcome in a unique programming language, you would have to go about typing out the entire code.
+Alternatively, you would have to borrow from a code library and then adapt it to fit your needs.

-Some programming languages are suitable for a single paradigm - action, logic, data flow or event-driven.
+Some programming languages are appropriate for a single archetype – whether that logic, action, data flow or event-driven.

-Python supports many paradigms; it can be used in applications requiring logic and operate just as well driving an application programming interface (API).
-Furthermore, Python is object-oriented; the various 'objects' - data fields, variables and even code interact with each other and may even modify the basic program.
+Python supports most paradigms and it can be used in applications that require logic.
+It also operates equally as well when driving an API (application programming interface).
+In addition, Python is object-oriented.
+This means that the various 'objects' – whether those are variables, data fields, or code interact with each other and are even able to modify the basic programme.

 If a machine is learning, wouldn't it be best for it to operate flexibly rather than follow a rigid, pre-determined set of instructions?

-For all its adaptability, Python is simple.
-That’s good not just for novice programmers who haven't yet memorized W3C’s entire lexicon, it’s also great for new developers.
-The concise syntax and easy readability mean you don't have to tutor any new collaborators on your project and, thanks to its modular structure, you simply plug in what you want your machine to do and it's off, doing it!
+For all its flexibility, Python is simple.
+That’s an advantage for novice programmers who are yet to memorise W3C’s entire lexicon, but it’s also great for new developers.
+The succinct syntax and easy readability also means that you don't have to tutor any new collaborators on project scope and thanks to the modular structure, you can simply plug in what you require your machine to do and it will be off, doing it!

 The platform that connects private tutors and students